urieltan/tp/docs/DeveloperGuide.md

     * 3b1.
 Lifebook shows an error message.

      Use case resumes at step 2.

+* 3c.
+The user marks a recurring task as done.

+    * 3c1.
+Lifebook will automatically add a new task with the same details, with a new deadline given by the recurrence.

 **Use case: Filter items due on a specific date/time**